 Innovation and Technology

-Wilkes County has multiple high speed broadband connection options, specifically fiber and copper-based cable/DSL.
+Wilkes County has multiple high speed broadband connection options.
 Wide availability of fiber has a correlation with fast broadband Internet and increased bandwidth.
 Unsurprisingly, Wilkes County's average speeds outperform the state weighted average by 14.08%.
 Any individual, entrepreneur or company can come to Wilkes County and connect with businesses anywhere in the world due to the fiber optic network that is accessible throughout the county.
 This is allowing remote access and bringing innovation to our rural county such as cybersecurity.

 InfusionPoints a strategy and technology security consulting firm that is comprised of experienced security professionals who build secure and compliant business solutions to protect consumer, employee, and partner information.
 InfusionPoints takes an independent approach to infuse security and privacy into the people, processes and technologies of business solutions.
 The foundation for infusing security extends beyond simply providing traditional technology solutions; it also includes details related to the people who maintain, administer, and use the business solutions and the processes that guide their activities.